How to Stretch Your Investments for a Longer Retirement

 Is there a tax benefit to using a covered call strategy?

 Covered calls are tax efficient because the option premium is distributed in the form of a capital gain to investors.
-Capital gains are taxed at a lower rate than foreign dividends or, in general, tax paid at your marginal tax rate.
+Outside of tax sheltered investment vehicles, capital gains are taxed at a lower rate than foreign dividends or, in general, tax paid at your marginal tax rate.

 Disclaimer